‘Arrow’ Recap: Arrow Takes On Gun Control — But Why Wasn’t Felicity Involved?

 In the chilling scene, the audience is given a first hand account of innocent people not only being shot in cold blood, but killed in front of their very eyes.
 It’s triggering.
 And, it’s probably supposed to be.
 The writer’s intended for this episode to stay with us.

 On the short list there are multiple casualties from the shootings, but even more injuries.
-Injuries included District Attorney Adrian Chase.
+Injuries including District Attorney Adrian Chase.
 The purpose?
 This hit Oliver’s “home.”
-He’s directly affected and so are the highest officers in the city government.
+He’s personally invested and so are the highest officers in the city government.

 Not-so-subtly setting up the counterargument of the episode, Rene, who is now officially Lance’s assistant, is ready to get into action to take down the shooter.
 Lance heatedly tells Rene its illegal for him to have a gun being that he was dishonorably discharged.
 Rene counters back and assures him that it’s easy to get one.